IMFTool/IMFTool/README.md

 A tool for editing IMF CPLs and creating new versions of an existing IMF package

 ## NEW IN THIS BRANCH
-This branch contains beta code for App#5 ACES support in IMF Tool Binary installers are available in Folder Binary_Installers/
+This branch contains beta code for App#5 ACES support in IMF Tool.
+Binary installers are available in Folder [Binary_Installers](https://github.com/IMFTool/IMFTool/tree/App%235_ACES/Binary_Installers)

 ## What is IMF Tool
 IMF Tool supports browsing and limited editing of IMF [[1]](#imf-intro) packages (IMPs).